redis/redis-doc/commands/xrange.md

 `1526985685298-18446744073709551615` should result in `1526985685299-0`.

 A symmetrical pattern applies to iterating the stream with `XREVRANGE`.
-The only difference is that the client needs to decrement the ID for the subsquent calls.
+The only difference is that the client needs to decrement the ID for the subsequent calls.
 When decrementing an ID with a sequence part of 0, the timestamp needs to be decremented by 1 and the sequence set to 18446744073709551615.